Map of all posts about travel in Guatemala. Move around, zoom in or out, go full-screen, and click on any icon to see a post synopsis.

 Guatemala Trip Planning Information

 In Guatemala you will find an abundance of living Mayan culture in villages and towns and awesome examples of Mayans past in world-famous archaeological sites.
 The country also has one of the loveliest colonial cities in the Americas, fantastic festivals, and volcano adventures.
 We spent 140 days exploring Guatemala and drove more than 3,000 miles (4,828 km) around the country to do it.
 Our experiences became more than 60 posts about travel in Guatemala.
-Get our overall advice about travel to Guatemala and a hand-picked selection of must-reads in our Guatemala Travel Guide.
+Start your own Guatemala trip planning with the travel advice and hand-picked destination highlights in our Guatemala Travel Guide.

 On Your Guatemala Itinerary